multiplehats/piggy/apps/plugin/readme.txt

 * Bug fix: Fixed reward images not syncing properly for newer rewards
 * Enhancement: When a coupon is removed from the cart for a free product, the free product will also be removed for WC Store API requests
 * Enhancement: After claiming a reward, the dashboard now scrolls up to the coupon section
+* Feature: Added new setting to control visibility of the "Join Program" CTA on the dashboard
+* Enhancement: Added automatic detection of WooCommerce registration settings to hide join CTA when registration is disabled
+* Feature: Added new [leat_reward_points] shortcode for displaying customer points anywhere on your site